google/applied-machine-learning-intensive/v2/xx_misc/activation_functions/slides.md

 ![center](res/linear.png)

 <!--
 The most basic activation function is the linear activation function.
-This function take the sum of inputs and bias, does nothing to it, and hands the result to the next layer of the network.
+This function takes the sum of inputs and bias, does nothing to it, and hands the result to the next layer of the network.

 That's a pretty simple activation function to understand.
 But what value does it provide?